dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 The USA is our #1 market by revenue.
 But our top 5 customers — every Platinum customer — come from five different countries: Czech Republic, USA, Chile, Hungary, and Ireland.
 Canada is our #2 market overall but doesn't appear in the customer rankings until #16.

 Country-level revenue analysis and customer-level value analysis tell different stories and should inform different decisions.
 One is a media buying conversation (where to spend acquisition budget).
 The other is a CRM conversation (who to protect and develop).
-Treating them as the same analysis would be a strategic mistake.
+Treating them as interchangeable would miss the point.